A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are laughing together.

 Struggling with your mental health is one example of an invisible disability.
 It’s impossible to tell that someone has a mental health condition just by looking at them.
 This can sometimes mean that it’s harder to get the support you deserve, but it doesn’t make your disability any less valid.

-A girl in a wheelchair smiling and chatting to a boy sitting on a bench in the park.
+A young Black woman in a wheelchair talking to a young Black man on a bench in the park.
+The woman is laughing while the man explains something.

 Focusing on my ability rather than my disability enabled me to change how I saw myself.
 Yes, there are things I can’t and may never do, but will they stop me from recognising the other things - the things I can do?
 Never.